tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 ## vitest to the rescue

-Now that the project was building it was time to run the tests.
+Now that the project was building, it was time to run the tests.
 Terminal7 used Karma for browser control, mocha for test runner and chai for assertions.
 It was tied to webpack with the karma-webpack plugin.
-Tests where slow and configuration files massive and now the WebPack is gone, I realy had no choice.
+Tests were slow and configuration files massive and now that WebPack is gone, I really had no choice.

-I decided to try `vitest` and I wasn't disappointed. vitest includes the mocha & chai interface so the testing suite didn't ahve to change.
+I decided to try `vitest` and I wasn't disappointed. vitest includes the mocha & chai interface so the testing suite didn't have to change.
 I only had to change some of the testing infrastructure, creating a Terminal7 mock.
-It was a small price to pay as I endded up saving 9 dependecies:
+It was a small price to pay as I ended up saving 9 dependencies:

 ```diff
 -    "karma": "^6.3.2",